 Hi!
 Welcome to the blog Law School Employment Statistics, designed to examine the employment prospects for law students and law graduates, given all recent press and blog coverage of revelations that law school is a scam and a terrible, dire financial disaster for a large percentage of law graduates, possibly the majority.
 You may be in the top 10% of law grads and make lots of money at a big firm, perhaps miserable with the work environment, or be among the other 90% of students with $100,000 to $200,000 worth of non-dischargeable student loan debt who will not be able to find a job, or who will get a crappy $30,000/yr 80-hour a week attorney job which won't cover the huge loan payments, or get a terrible contract/doc review temp position, jobs which are paying less and less and are being outsourced to India in increasing numbers.

 I know of many graduates of top law schools who have never been surveyed by their school about where they work/what field/how much they make.
 And I think law school employment stats don't typically state the number of graduates in the class if discussing a particular class, and the number of graduates who actually filled out the survey.
+First of all, we can all guess that better-off graduates might be more likely to respond to such a survey than those broke and living with their parents.
+And for example, if 10 out of 100 actually fill out the survey, that's not a representative sample, and any such survey is inaccurate.

 If that's the case, if the statistics are obviously inaccurate because of low response rate and schools not even consistently surveying graduated students, could stating such misleading/inaccurate "averages" rise to the level of fraud, and if school financial aid offices get kickbacks from student loan companies, could this be tied into a charge of deceptive lending?
 Here are some more buzzwords: unconscionable, predatory lending, and FTC.
 Take note: there was recently an article in the New York Times about class actions against trade schools for perhaps fraudulently luring students into debt with no career prospects, so why not in the legal education field too?
 So, send in any law school employment statistics materials you can find!